LagooFran/LagooFran/README.md

-# Hi!
+# About me

-- 🙌 Currently working on education and expanding my web portfolio.
+- 🙌 Currently working on education and part time as an IT consultant.
-- ✍️ Looking for oportunities to gain experience in projects and developments.
-- 💻 Portfolio available in Github
+- ✍️ Im a Computer Engineering student.

 I really like programming.